-One of the downsides of ordering your kits from China is poor labeling.
-The set came with a picture sheet of low quality, half written in Chinese, with English translation made by Google.
+One of the downsides of ordering your kits from China is poor labelling.
+The set came with a picture sheet of low quality, half-written in Chinese, with an English translation made by Google.
 This makes the modules harder to recognize, especially when some can look similar to others.
-To make things little more confusing, only 1 out of 3 kits I have received was labeled at all.
+To make things little more confusing, only 1 out of 3 kits I have received was labelled at all.
 It took me a little while to spot the difference between the boards and figure out how they work.

 We have an SMD resistor present, labeled as 103 = 10*103 Ω – pretty heavy resistor.
 I poked the board around to check what’s up with this.
 Conclusions are as follows:

 Further testing got more answers in regards to the 2 modules I have.
 Despite being very similar in appearance, modules are not the same.
 Investigating LED itself in a close up reveals the difference.
 One (with 3 small connections inside) is a 2 pin RGB LED, the other one (with only one connection inside) is a normal LED.